30 Types Of Marigolds You Should Be Growing

 Marigold Varieties

 Now that we’ve covered the major types of marigolds, let’s discuss specific marigold varieties.
-We’ve gathered together a list of (count them!)
-30 varieties for you to choose from.
+We’ve gathered together a list of 30 varieties for you to choose from.

 Crackerjack African Marigolds

-The Crackerjack Mix Marigold seed packets we sell in our shop include a combination of yellow flowers and orange ones with double-petal arrangements.
-These plants produce large flowers on vegetation that reaches 2 to 3 feet tall and 1 to 2 feet wide at full maturity.
-They are suited to all USDA growing zones and bloom in summer lasting until the first frost.
+The ‘Crackerjack’ seed packets we sell in our shop include a combination of yellow flowers and orange ones with double-petal arrangements.
+These plants produce large flowers on vegetation that reaches two to three feet tall and one to two feet wide at full maturity.
+They are suited to all USDA growing zones and bloom in summer, lasting until the first frost.

 Kilimanjaro White African Marigolds